Fresh Coffee station appliance garage

 Fusion Mineral Paint’s Coal Black

-1. Create the entire appliance garage with a front that fits first.
+1. Create the entire appliance garage around a front that will fit.

 Learn how to build the appliance garage HERE